 Preserving These Public Lands as National Monuments to Protect the Past, Present and Future of Our Southwestern Ecosystems

-Throughout the Southwest, public lands have become sacrifice zones for grazing, logging, reckless off-road vehicle use, mining, and oil and gas development.
+But our public arid lands have become sacrifice zones for grazing, logging, reckless off-road vehicle use, mining, and oil and gas development.
 Species that once thrived in grasslands, desert landscapes, old-growth forests and rivers are increasingly being pushed to the brink of extinction by industrial and urban development.
-Climate change–induced droughts put additional stress on these habitats and the animals that depend on them.
+Climate change induced droughts put additional stress on these habitats and the animals that depend on them.
 Sacred American Indian lands and cultural sites remain open to exploitation and destruction.

-Designation of these sites as national monuments would help secure wildlife corridors and water resources that will help vulnerable species survive in the face of climate change.
+Designation of the following sites as national monuments would help secure wildlife corridors and water resources that will help vulnerable species survive in the face of climate change.

 Grand Canyon Watershed National Monument